|Object Type:||Signal/Data Processor|

 The inputs sensed are ratio of static to dynamic pressure and static pressure, angle of attack and total temperature.
 The function of the computer is to form a central source of indicated airspeed, true airspeed, height, Mach number and related signals required for flight instruments, autopilots, navigation, weapon aiming and similar systems.

-This Type 'D' unit was in the original Marconi collection (Ref: 2014) The complexity of the analogue electro-mechanical design with its nine electrical (Plessey type) connections on front panel can be seen in this early example of an Air Data Computer.
+The complexity of the analogue electro-mechanical design with its nine electrical (Plessey type) connections on front panel can be seen in this early example of an Air Data Computer.